abuach/cs450students/labs/lab2-ollama-intermediate.md

 **Reflections:**
 1. How does this compare to zero-shot?
-2. Do the examples seem helpful?
+2. Do the guiding examples seem helpful?
 3. What do you think would happen with different examples?

 ---